 Can You Pay The VAT Late?

-Under normal circumstances, the HMRC are very keen to collect VAT as it differs to other taxes.
+Under normal circumstances, the HMRC is eager to collect VAT, as it differs from other taxes.
 You collect tax on behalf of the HMRC, not like income tax on your income.

-During the COVID19 Pandemic, however, late VAT collection has relaxed to aid companies cash flow.
-It though has to be paid by January 31st 2021.
+During the COVID19 Pandemic, however, late VAT collection has relaxed to aid companies’ cash flow.
+It though must be paid by January 31st 2021.
 (See above)

 Being a Director and Unable to Pay VAT.

-When a limited company director discovers that they cannot pay VAT, This should raise red flags as it is a clear indicator that the company is insolvent.
+When a limited company director discovers they cannot pay VAT, this should raise red flags, as it is a clear indicator that the company is insolvent.
 Being unable not to pay the VAT, can have severe consequences for the business and its directors.

 Cash flow stems mainly from how fast debtors pay and how good the debts are.
 Consider the following options: